bekalu1819/Using-Big-Data-for-Efficient-Site-Selection-in-5G-Network-Deployment-in-case-of-jigjiga/README.md

 ## Repository Structure

-- **/data**: Contains all datasets used in the project.
+- **/dataset**: Contains all datasets used in the project.
-- **/notebooks and results**: Jupyter notebooks for data preprocessing, feature engineering, EDA, and modeling.
+- **/notebooks**: Jupyter notebooks for data preprocessing, feature engineering, EDA, and modeling.
+- **/visualtion and dashboard** contianes all the visualtiona and dashboard for the project.
+- **/pythoncode** all the pythoncodes.
 -- **README.md**: Project overview and documentation.